The Watch Dude's Best

 Bring Out Your Dead!
 Bring Out Your Dead Watches!

 If you like inexpensive watches, then you probably have a box full of dead ones that need batteries.
 Every once in awhile, it's fun to pull out a box on non-working watches and bring them back to life.
 Sometimes all you need is a cheap band or a new battery to have a "like new" watch again.
-I've recently revived watches that I haven't worn for over 15 years.
+I've recently revived watches that I haven't worn for years.
 If I get them working, it's fun to wear them again!

 To start, you'll want to get yourself a nice watch repair kit.
 It will come with the tools you need to hold a watch securely, to replace watch straps, or remove links from a watch band that is too big.
 It will also come with tools needed to gently remove watch case backs.